Siavash-cloud/3D-PCA-plot/README.md

 #### 2.1 Inputs
 The examples of inputs were deposited here (you can see: pink.eigenvalue and plink.eigenvec)
 * In pink.eigenvalue:
-1th column is population ID
+1th column is population ID,
-2th column is individual ID
+2th column is individual ID,
-3th column is PC1
+3th column is PC1,
-4th column is PC2
+4th column is PC2 and
 5th column is PC3